SmartableAI/artificial-intelligence/_news/2021-02-07-insurance-exec-reveals-his-plan-for-handling-the-self-driving-cars-that-could-kill-his-250-billion-industry.md

 ---
 category: news
-title: "Insurance exec reveals his plan for handling the self-driving cars that could kill his $1.3 trillion industry"
+title: "Insurance exec reveals his plan for handling the self-driving cars that could kill his $250 billion industry"
 excerpt: "As vehicles change and develop, the tools for insuring them do, too.
 Insurance companies are adapting their coverage models for an autonomous future."
-publishedDateTime: 2021-02-04T15:20:00Z
+publishedDateTime: 2021-02-06T23:25:00Z
 originalUrl: "https://www.businessinsider.com/how-insurance-companies-are-preparing-for-self-driving-cars-2021-2"
 webUrl: "https://www.businessinsider.com/how-insurance-companies-are-preparing-for-self-driving-cars-2021-2"
 type: article